cs4241-19a/fp/README.md

 ## Challenges
 ### Back-End
-One of the biggest challenges in the server-side was definitely working with Passport, since it is a little strict and can cause a lot of problems if things are not done a specific way.
+One of the biggest challenges in the server-side was definitely working with Passport, since it as hard to configure unless used with very specific front end forms.

 ### Front-End
 In the front-end side, we wanted to challenge ourselves to create a "good-looking" website without using any CSS Framework, and we think we were very successful!